Genivia/ugrep/README.md

   where `-X` produces hexadecimal output, `-U` specifies a binary pattern to search (meaning non-Unicode), and `--color` shows the results in color.
-  Other options that normally work with text matches work with `-X` too, such as the context options `-A`, `-B`, and `-C`.
+  Other options that normally work with text matches work with `-X` too, such as the context options `-A`, `-B`, `-C`, and `-y`.

 - **ugrep** matches Unicode patterns by default (disabled with option `-U`).
-The regular expression syntax is POSIX ERE compliant, extended with Unicode character classes, lazy quantifiers, and negative patterns to skip unwanted pattern matches to produce more precise results.
+The [regular expression pattern syntax](#pattern) is POSIX ERE compliant, extended with Unicode character classes, lazy quantifiers, and negative patterns to skip unwanted pattern matches to produce more precise results.

 - **ugrep** searches UTF-encoded input when UTF BOM ([byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark)) are